ilyes4j/gwt-modular-webapp-archetype/README.md

 ![install_helper](assets/install_helper.png)

 ### 3. Run the project in development mode
-Working on the newly generated project is made easy as lunch configuration are shipped with the generated project.
+Working on the newly generated project is made easy as lunch configurations are shipped with the generated project.
 In the menu bar click the **debug** button to open the debug menu.

 ![](assets/debug_menu.png)